mentalisttraceur/python-totaltimeout/README.rst

     qux(timeout)

-*Wrong!* The right way is to subtract the time spent in the first function to get just the time left over to pass as the timeout to the second function.
+*Wrong!* The right way is to subtract the time spent in the first function, and pass just the remaining time as the timeout to the second function.
 And ``totaltimeout`` can do that for you!

 Or maybe you want to put a retry loop around a function that takes a timeout?